Axiomatic Characterizations of Draft Rules: Conclusion

 \section{Conclusion}

 In this paper, we present the first axiomatic characterization of the widely used draft mechanism, recast as a centralized allocation rule.
 The draft is the lone rule satisfying respect for priority, envy-freeness up to one object, non-wastefulness, and resource monotonicity.
 We argue that the first two properties are essential for competitive balance, an important desideratum in sports leagues where the draft is most prominently used.
-Despite lacking strategy-proofness, the draft retains some positive incentive properties: if agents are maxmin utility maximizers and face sufficient uncertainty about other agents' preference reports, then truth-telling is optimal.
+Despite lacking strategy-proofness, the draft retains some positive incentive properties: truth-telling is optimal for maxmin utility maximizers facing sufficient uncertainty about other agents' preference reports, and the draft is not obviously manipulable.
 Hence, the draft performs well in terms of efficiency, fairness, and incentive compatibility, three desiderata that are notoriously difficult to achieve simultaneously.
-Three impossibility results show that there does not exist a mechanism that can meaningfully improve on the draft's properties.
+Two impossibility results show that there does not exist a mechanism that can meaningfully improve on the draft's properties.
 Overall, the draft appears very well suited for its primary goal of redressing competitive imbalances in sports leagues.